ecaruyer/phantomas-web/doc/user/source.rst

 Definition of a fiber bundle
 -----------------------------

-A fiber bundle in Phantomas is defined as a cylindrical tube wrapped around its centerline.
+A fiber bundle in Phantom |alpha| s is defined as a cylindrical tube wrapped around its centerline.
 The centerline itself is a continuous curve in 3D, and can be simply created from a few control points.

-This app uses the same specifications as Phantomas.
+This app uses the same specifications as Phantom |alpha| s.
 More information may be found in its documentation_.

 .. _documentation: http://www.emmanuelcaruyer.com/phantomas/fiber_bundle.html